Career Day at Matignon

 Share your stories with our students!

-Calling all alumni!
+Calling all alumni, parents and friends!
 We need you to help us make our 2018 Career Day a success!
 Have an interesting story to share?
 Have you found success in your career?
 Overcome difficult challenges?
 Our students want to hear from you.

 Friday, March 23, 2018

 This year, we are launching a new format to make the event more interactive and give our students opportunities to engage with our volunteers!
 The morning will begin with breakout sessions for freshman & sophomores on the path from Matignon to college and beyond, juniors will learn about financial literacy from members of the East Cambridge Savings Bank team, and seniors will network with our speakers over breakfast.
 Following these breakout sessions, speakers will then address two groups of students interested in their field.
 The morning will end with all speakers invited to stay for lunch with our faculty and staff.